pilleye/jumpstart/README.md

-# macOS-developer-setup
+# macOS Developer Setup

-macOS Developer Setup tool -- installing everything you need to be up and ready to develop with your new, shiny Mac.
+macOS Developer Setup is a fully-fledged Ansible script that helps quickly install necessities for a macOS-based development environment.